Up to 90 Minutes Battery Life

 The impressive battery life is thanks to the 3.6aH Lithium-polymer battery.
-Li-Po batteries are very similar to lithium-ion batteries, but they are more dense which allows a larger capacity to be packed into smaller location.
-This is the same battery technology that is used in high end drones to allow for maximum flight time, from a small sized battery.
+Li-Po batteries are very similar to lithium-ion batteries, but they are more dense which allows a larger capacity to be packed into a smaller location.
+This is the same battery technology that is used in high end drones to allow for maximum flight time from a small sized battery.

 As far as usability goes, this stick vacuum has some advanced features which really add to the ease of use.

 If there is one feature that may be the deciding feature for some potential users, it’s the trigger lock function.
 It allows you to turn the vacuum on, push the trigger lock button and then take your finger off the trigger to allow the vacuum to stay powered on.